 For Family Vacations

 Bad weather on a trip with kids is a dual-pronged problem.
 Not only do you have to deal with children bouncing off the walls while they’re stuck indoors, you also need to find something suitable for all ages.
-Your best bet is a marathon of Adventure Time (Hulu).
+Your best bet is a marathon of Adventure Time.
 The animated Technicolor fantasy is silly enough that even the littlest kids will be engaged, but the mythology of the postapocalyptic Land of Ooo is engaging for grown-ups who don’t mind a fart joke or two.
-For those with older kids, try The Legend of Korra (Amazon), a surprisingly astute and political story about a superpowered girl trying to navigate a steampunk world and the raging hormones of adolescence.
+For those with older kids, try The Legend of Korra, a surprisingly astute and political story about a superpowered girl trying to navigate a steampunk world and the raging hormones of adolescence.
+The same writers also created The Dragon Prince, which offers a wonderfully immersive fantasy world with a staggeringly inclusive (animated) cast.

 For Party Houses